 Firstly, you can use this skill to not only make custom chains, but also to repair chains, mix readymade chains, and to boost your soldering skills with lots of practice soldering jump rings closed.
-During this interactive online class, students will make a custom bracelet with forged links and a handmade clasp.
+During this class, students will make a custom bracelet with forged links and a handmade clasp.

 What about prong settings?

 Prong settings are not just an alternative to a bezel setting.
 Since these settings are more open, they reveal more of your stone.
 And you can adapt prongs to more stone shapes and unique cuts.

 In the prong setting project, students learn how to design their setting, how to solder prongs to a pedestal base, and how to solder on a bail for wearing it as a necklace.
 After polishing, they will set their stone.

 Please note that the level 2 jewelry fabrication workshops (Jewelry 2, 3, and 4) can be taken in any order once you've completed the Basic Jewelry class (online or at our school).
 You can sign up for them as they become available on the schedule.

 • How to set a stone with prongs

 • Forging to shape custom links with hammers